stefanwatt/sandr/README.md

 At the moment I consider this project mostly a learning experience for me.

 <!-- TOC --><a name="search-and-replace-in-neovim"></a>
-## Search and replace in neovim
+## Search and replace in neovim...

-seems to be something that keeps coming up as a pain point every now and then.
+...seems to be something that keeps coming up as a pain point every now and then.
 I do like the builtin substitute command, but there's some things that just work better for me ootb with the implementation in VSCode or IntelliJ.
+So why not keep using the builtin substitute, but build a frontend, that makes it more enjoyable to use.

 <!-- TOC --><a name="why"></a>
 ## Why?